KevinMellott91/jibo-philips-hue/README.md

 <small>*[Jibo uses node-hue-api to connect to the Hue bridge]*<br /></small>
 **Jibo**: I am connected to your lighting system.
 How can I help you today?<br />
 <small>*[Jibo uses node-hue-api to turn on all lights]*<br /></small>

+## Troubleshooting
+Philips provides a [bridge detection page](https://www.meethue.com/api/nupnp), which will list information about the Hue bridges connected to your network.
+This page is very useful if Jibo is having difficulty establishing a connection with your bridge.